 To be eligible for WIC, families must have at least one member that meets the categorical requirements.
 In addition to fulfilling the categorical requirements, families must also meet the residential, income and nutrition risk requirements.

-Because the program is intended to provide temporary relief to needy individuals, the length of time a WIC participant is eligible to receive benefits depends on the severity of his or her needs.
+Because the program is intended to provide temporary relief to needy individuals (learn more about short-term financial assistance through the Temporary Assistance for Needy Families (TANF) program here), the length of time a WIC participant is eligible to receive benefits depends on the severity of his or her needs.
 However, most WIC recipients receive benefits from 6 months to a year.

 However, some states do offer preference or priority to individuals who fall under certain categories.
-To find out whether or not you meet certain eligibility requirements, read the following sections.
+To learn more about common eligibility requirements for WIC, read the following sections.

 Learn About Categorical WIC Requirements

 Generally speaking, there are three categories of applicants who qualify for WIC: women, infants and children.
 However, applicants who fall under these three categories must meet additional requirements to obtain food assistance.

 Benefits are typically available to low-income women who meet one or more of the following:

 - Breastfeeding, up to their infant’s first birthday

 - Postpartum, up to six months after birth